-For IT solution providers, there are several benefits that are commonly associated with a recurring revenue model, especially when compared with transactional models.
-A solution provider that creates MRR streams can achieve a steady cash flow, which can protect the company's bottom line more consistently than if the company were subject to fluctuating project-related business.
-Additionally, an MRR cash flow can provide a better handle on budgetary objectives than would be possible for companies that only carry out transactional business.
-Budget-wise, clients also can benefit from paying a fixed fee instead of variable and sometimes unpredictable IT expenses.
-IT solution providers can derive monthly recurring revenue (MRR) from a number of sources, such as license renewals; service, support and maintenance contracts; and Software-as-a-Service and Infrastructure-as-a-Service subscriptions.
-MRR excludes one-time or adjustable fees as well as one-time product sales.
+For channel partners, there are several benefits that are commonly associated with a monthly recurring revenue model, especially when compared with transactional models.
+A solution provider that creates MRR streams can achieve a steady cash flow, which can protect the company's bottom line more consistently than if the company was subject to fluctuating project-related business.
+Additionally, an MRR cash flow can provide predictable revenue that gives MSP and cloud business executives a better handle on budgetary objectives than would be possible if they managed companies relying strictly on transactional business.